 - the relief of the patient's suffering; and any medical condition and such other concerns and values as a reasonable person in the patient's circumstances would wish to consider.

-If the treatment decision involves the withdrawal or with-holding of life-sustaining treatment, the law imposes additional conditions on the surrogate's authority (PHL § 2994-d(5)):
+If the treatment decision involves the withdrawal or with-holding of life-sustaining treatment, (including decisions to accept a hospice plan of care that provides for the withdrawal or withholding of life-sustaining treatment) the law imposes additional conditions on the surrogate's authority (PHL § 2994-d(5)):

-- Treatment would be an extraordinary burden to the patient and an attending physician determines, with the independent concurrence of another physician, that, to a reasonable degree of medical certainty and in accord with accepted medical standards,
+Treatment would be an extraordinary burden to the patient and an attending practitioner determines, with the independent concurrence of another practitioner, that, to a reasonable degree of medical certainty and in accord with accepted medical standards,

 For decisions to withdraw or with-hold life-sustaining treatment, the law further requires a referral to the facility's ethics review committee in two situations: